FedNST: Federated Noisy Student Training for Automatic Speech Recognition: Proposed Approach

 We explore design choices for \fnst which balance model performance and training cost on two fronts: when to pseudo-label and whether to re-use labelled server data.

-First, instead of sending model $\theta_0$ to all participating clients at the beginning for the purpose of pseudo-labelling, we propose the following alternatives: \begin{enumerate}[noitemsep,nolistsep,leftmargin=*] \item Producing the pseudo-labels using $\theta_t$ which is the model sent by FL server every round (evaluated in Section~\ref{sec:ps-every-round}) \item Clients participating in a given FL round receive $\theta_0$ for pseudo-labelling and $\theta_t$ for training. \end{enumerate}
+First, instead of sending the model $\theta_0$ to all clients $\mathcal{C}$ at the beginning to perform \pslbl, we propose an alternative strategy: at every round $t$, the participating clients $\mathcal{S}_t$ perform pseudo-labelling using the latest global model, $\theta_t$.

-Second, the standard \nst~\cite{DBLP:conf/interspeech/ParkZJHCLWL20/nst-asr} procedure described in Section~\ref{sec:background} involves mixing the labelled and pseudo-labelled datasets before performing the FL training step.
-Meanwhile, in supervised FL it is common to start with a model pre-trained on the server with some labelled data, and during the FL process to use only the client data for model updates~\cite{Dimitriadis2020AFA, DBLP:journals/corr/abs-2104-14297/e2e-sbrain-flower-fl-asr}.
-In this work, we perform an empirical study to determine the optimal strategies for data mixing with \fnst -- only aggregating client updates, or incorporating the supervised pre-training data on the server.
+Secondly, the standard \nst~\cite{DBLP:conf/interspeech/ParkZJHCLWL20/nst-asr} procedure described in Section~\ref{sec:background} involves \textit{mixing} samples from the labelled and pseudo-labelled datasets for each training step.
+However, in supervised FL, it is common to start with a model pre-trained on the server with some labelled data, and during the FL process to only use client data for model updates~\cite{Dimitriadis2020AFA, DBLP:conf/icassp/GaoPZFGBL22}.
+In this work, we perform an empirical study to determine the optimal strategies for data mixing with \fnst -- only aggregating client updates, or also incorporating the supervised data on the server, which was used for pre-training $\theta_0$.